ufidon/crypt/labs/lab12/README.md

 ### Task 1 (40%): Using Firewall

-1. Step 1: *Get familiar with ufw:* Find the integrated user manual from command line using
+1. Step 1: *Get familiar with ufw:* Find its user manual from command line using
 ```bash
 man ufw
 ```